nymver/mimpact/README.md

 # mimpact
 Make a meme with top/bottom text and Impact font.
+Uses [ImageMagick](https://imagemagick.org/).

 *Note: you should have an installed Impact font.*